 - Kurt Kresse Tomb – Kurt Kresse came from Leipzig and learned the trade of a book printer.
 In 1924 he joined the KPD and later became a member of the KPD district leadership of West Saxony.
 In the last years of the Weimar Republic, Kresse was chairman of the workers’ sports club “Fichte” in Leipzig.

 After the National Socialists seized power, he was arrested twice but continued his resistance.
-He distributed leaflets and organized aid for foreign forced laborers.
+He distributed leaflets and organized aid for foreign forced labourers.
 In 1944 he was arrested, sentenced to death, and executed on 11 January 1945.
-His younger brother Walter Kresse was Lord Mayor of Leipzig from 1959-1970.
+His younger brother Walter Kresse was Lord Mayor of Leipzig from 1959 to 1970.

 - Julius Blüthner (manufacturer, piano builder; 1824-1910) – Julius Blüthner began working as an eighteen-year-old cabinetmaker in a piano factory and discovered his love of piano building.
 In 1853, he founded the Blüthner piano factory in Leipzig.
 Blüthner pianos are particularly noble, high-quality instruments.
 He became the courtier of the Danish King and the Russian Tsar Nicholas II.